abudhu/Cinephage/docs/QUALITY-PROFILES.md

 ## Custom Profiles

-You can create custom profiles in Settings > Profiles based on the built-in profiles.

-### Currently Available
+> **Work in Progress**: Custom profiles are under active development and not fully tested.
+Use with caution.

-- Create profiles based on built-in profiles (Best, Efficient, Micro, Streaming)
+The UI in Settings > Profiles allows basic profile creation, but this feature is incomplete.
+The 4 built-in profiles (Best, Efficient, Micro, Streaming) are the recommended option for now.
-- Set profile name and description
-- Configure file size limits (min/max GB for movies, min/max MB for episodes)
-- Set as default profile for new content
-- Basic upgrade settings

-### Not Yet Implemented

-- Custom format score editing (adjusting weights for resolution, audio, HDR)
-- Minimum acceptable quality thresholds
-- Upgrade cutoffs (stop upgrading after reaching a quality level)
-- Release group whitelists/blacklists